acemod/ACE3/documentation/missionmaker/modules.md

 These modules allow you to lock and unlock vehicles and their inventory using a key.
 Players don't receive a key automatically; for key names, see [Classnames Wiki](http://ace3mod.com/wiki/missionmaker/classnames.html#vehicle-lock).

 #### 1.17.1 Vehicle Key Assign
 Sync with vehicles and players.
 Will handout custom keys to players for every synced vehicle.
 Only valid for objects present at mission start.
+Example: `[bob, car1, true] call ACE_VehicleLock_fnc_addKeyForVehicle;` - will add a key to bob and program it to work only on car1

-#### 1.17.2 Vehicle Lock Setup
+#### 1.17.2.1 Vehicle Lock Setup
 Settings for lockpick strength and initial vehicle lock state.
 Removes ambiguous lock states.

 **Settings:**